JuanDBta/my-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Bee in Student Success who is always avalaible to solve issues, to Omar Muhammad (CR) for made a tutorial which help us a lot, and finally to Microverse for push us to work hard every day!
+I would like to thank Bee in Student Success who is always avalaible to solve issues and Microverse for push us to work hard every day!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>